Family Friendly Skiing

 Canterbury has numerous family-friendly ski fields to choose from, where in many cases children ski for free.
 Check out our summary to help you decide where to take your young ones for a dose of snowy excitement this winter.

-From ages five and upwards, children progress to the ‘Kea Club’, which is a full instruction day program.
-“For mums and dads, that means convenient, inexpensive, full-catered good times.
+From ages five and upwards, children can join our full or half day lessons, leaving mum and dad time to explore the pistes for themselves.
+“For mums and dads, this means convenient fun for the whole family.
 [We’re] recognised for [our] friendly vibe, Kiwi hospitality, family-friendliness and great terrain.”

 Porters offers the nearest skiing to Christchurch (the turn-off is just an hour’s drive), which means less time on the road and more on the snow.
 The ski area boasts remarkable vistas encompassing Lake Coleridge and the Southern Alps and its varied terrain is suitable for skiers and snowboarders from beginner to expert.

 “The beginner and intermediate slopes sit alongside each other, allowing seamless progression for children,” says spokesman Alan Lelieveld.
 “As an added benefit these slopes are in close proximity to the carpark and café meaning parents [can easily] enjoy a coffee and watch their children ski.”
 Children aged 10 and under ski for free and there is a new pass structure to give you #MoreAtPorters.

 Hanmer Springs Ski Area offers a truly affordable, grassroots snow experience.
 Despite being a small operation, it has a fantastic beginners area – an easy walk from the warm day lodge, which is serviced by a fixed-grip learners’ rope tow.

 The ski area has a Poma and rope tow for more experienced skiers.
 It is run by a small staff, supported by a volunteer ski club – so friendly faces and advice on how to use the rope tow are never far away.